KJWhitehead/quizzee_rascals/README.md

-<h1>Quiz-E by Quizzie Rascals README.MD</h1>
+<h1>Quiz-E by Quizzee Rascals README.MD</h1>

 <h2>Introduction</h2>

-Quiz-E by Quizzie Rascals is an online quiz designed to allow users to test their general and subject-specific knowledge.
+Quiz-E by Quizzee Rascals is an online quiz designed to allow users to test their general and subject-specific knowledge.
 It encourages replayability and ensures a broad target audience (age 13+), by offering the user the chance to vary difficulty, quiz length, and subject matter.
 It also provides the option to share Quiz-E with friends and family on social media.

 ## Landing page for first time users